 - 2. Connect the Diagnostic Tool cable (with the Ford Connector Cable Adaptor attached) to the Diagnostic Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK Do button to turn the Diagnostic Tool ON, then press the ENTER $\bigcirc$ button to continue. - The Ford Menu displays.
+Press the POWER/LINK ← b button to turn the Diagnostic Tool ON, then press the ENTER → button to continue. - The Ford Menu displays.

-Use the $\triangle$ and $\bigcirc$ buttons, as necessary, to make menu selections.

-3. From the Ford Menu, highlight KOER Test, then press the ENTER $\Theta$ button.

-Menu

-Select and press

-KOEO

-Timing Check

-specifications" displays.
-If necessary, press the M button to exit, and perform an Engine Timing Check (page 79).
-Otherwise. press the ENTER $\Theta$ button to continue.

-4. The message "Warm up engine to operating temperature" displays.
-Start warm-up engine to normal temperature.
-Press the operating ENTER • button to continue.
+- From the Ford Menu, highlight KOER Test, then press the ENTER → button. - The message "Make sure ignition timing is within factory specifications" displays.
+If necessary, press the M button to exit, and perform an Engine Timing Check (page 93).
+Otherwise, press the ENTER button to continue. - 4.
+The message "Warm up engine to operating temperature" displays.
+Start and warm-up engine to normal operating temperature.
+Press the ENTER button to continue.